AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

 Then open a shell console, use `cd` to reach the directory of the bot and install dependencies:
 ```
-$ npm install
+$ npm install --production
 ```
+If you want to use `Gulp` test, install all dependencies with `npm install`

 Now, to start the bot use `node index.js`

-To configure the bot, copy `config-example.js` to `config.js` and edit that file.
+To [configure your bot](#configuration), copy `config-example.js` to `config.js` and edit that file.
 You can specify bot login credentials among other things.
 If you don't specify credentials, the bot will log in a random username started by 'Bot'.

 **NOTE:** If you don't know about `server`, `port` or `serverid` parameters you can run `node serverconfig.js` to set them.